Zebra finch: Species

-When it comes to the embryological development of the Zebra Finch, it takes about 14 days to incubate the egg.
-There are features that the growth of the embryo is different from that of a chicken, a precocial bird, because a Zebra Finch is an altricial bird that has different stages of growth and a shorter incubation time.

 Although the Sunda zebra finch was described first, the Australian zebra finch is the far more famous member of the genus, due to its status as a popular pet as well as a model organism for the wider study of birds.
 The Australian zebra finch is used worldwide in several research fields (e.g. neurobiology, physiology, behaviour, ecology and evolution) as individuals are easy to maintain and breed in captivity.

 Zebra finches are more social than many migratory birds, generally traveling in small bands and sometimes gathering in larger groups.
 They are one of the bird species that is able to learn new vocalizations and have become a dominant model species in the study of vocal learning.
 There is evidence that some aspects of this are culturally transmitted and that the songs of geographically distant populations can change over time, resulting in new dialects.
 Research also shows that zebra finches hear and respond to variations in bird song that are not apparent to human listeners.
 Female zebra finches show a preference for mates with a dialect similar to the one of their adolescent peers.
 Researchers are exploring analogies between human language and birdsong.